Andrii0302/films-transcript-parser/README.md

 A Python script that scrapes and saves movie transcripts from subslikescript.com.
 It fetches movie scripts based on the first letter of the title and saves them as text files.
+The code utilizes BeautifulSoup4.

 Example input:
 Enter the starting letter of the movie title: A